 Measure would offer $200 tax deduction for growing families

 State Rep. Rodney Wakeman’s plan to give growing families access to a new tax deduction was approved today by the Michigan House.

 To receive the tax exemption, expectant mothers would have to provide a note from their doctor verifying their eligibility.
 A family would not be allowed to claim both a pregnancy deduction and child deduction in the same year for the same child.

-House Bill 4644 now advances to the Senate for further consideration.
+Wakeman’s measure, House Bill 4644, now advances to the Senate for further consideration.

 State Rep. Rodney Wakeman and the Michigan House today approved a new state budget plan that will help Michigan families, workers and job providers continue to recover from the pandemic while taking steps to put the state on stronger financial footing for the future.

 “I hear people’s concerns and remain focused on common-sense reforms that have broad support,” Wakeman said.
 “These changes will ensure best practices are followed in future elections and help restore faith that our processes are safe and secure.”

 State Rep. Rodney Wakeman and the Michigan House today approved the Unlock Michigan citizens’ initiative to repeal the unconstitutional state law Gov. Gretchen Whitmer used to hold unilateral power over the people of Michigan during the early portion of the COVID-19 pandemic.